Skip to content

 Food Stops There are 3 Food Stops with snacks, fresh fruit, energy drinks, water and more.

-Finishers in every category will receive a commemorative finisher’s medal, earn yours in 2024!
+Finishers in every category will receive a commemorative finisher’s medal, earn yours!

 Gravelon Prizes/awards will be given to the first 3 finishers in every age group for men and women.
 The top 5 overall will be excluded from age group awards.
 Age groups are divided into the following groups: 19 & under, 20 – 29, 30 – 39, 40 – 49, 50 – 59, 60 – 69, and 70+ To be eligible to receive the prize money, the rider must be present at the podium ceremony.